AlibabaCloudDocs/ecs/intl.en-US/API Reference/Disk/DescribeDisks.md

     -   Method 1: Use `NextToken` to configure the query token.
 Set this parameter to the `NextToken` value returned in the last call to the DescribeDisks operation.
 Then, use `MaxResults` to specify the maximum number of entries to return on each page.
     -   Method 2: Use `PageSize` to specify the number of entries to return on each page and then use `PageNumber` to specify the number of the page to return.

         You can use only one of the preceding methods.
-If a large number of entries are returned, we recommend that you use method 1.
+If a large number of entries are returned, we recommend that you use Method 1.
 If `NextToken` is specified, `PageSize` and `PageNumber` do not take effect and `TotalCount` in the response is invalid.

-When you call an API operation by using Alibaba Cloud CLI, you must specify request parameter values of different data types in required formats.
+When you call an API operation by using Alibaba Cloud Command Line Interface \(CLI\), you must specify request parameter values of different data types in required formats.
 For more information, see [CLI parameter formats](~~110340~~).

 ## Debugging